WP-Grogu/ObjectPress/docs/the-basics/api.md

 #### Validation Rules

 Setup your validation parameters inside the key value.
-All valitation parameters are optional.
+All validation parameters are optional.

 | Name  | Type  |  Description |
 |:-:|:-:|---|